 I realize there are numerous examples of horrific cruelty in our history — the Middle Passage and Concentration Camps always come to mind first and foremost — but here’s one more.
 We might want to call such crimes unspeakable but they need to be spoken.

 Look up Reginald Edward Harry Dyer for the full scoop.
-The thousands of citizens, including entire families, who gathered were attempting a Gandhian peaceful protest and also during a religious festival when the city of Amritsar was packed.
-This is just down the hill from the Sikhs’ Golden Temple.
+The thousands of citizens, including entire families, who gathered were attempting a Gandhian peaceful protest during a religious festival when the city of Amritsar was packed with pilgrims and tourists.
+This tragedy occurred just down the hill from the Sikhs’ holy Golden Temple.

 “Cowardice asks the question, ‘Is it safe?’
 Expediency asks the question, “Is it politic?”
 Vanity asks the question, “Is it popular?”
 But, conscience asks the question, “Is it right?”
 And there comes a time when one must take a position that is neither safe, nor politic, nor popular but one must take it because one’s conscience tells one that it is right.”